4realDev/3d-shimano-exploded-view/README.md

 # KKL-3D-Prototype

+# **Projects**
+- There are two projects in this repository, which are both based on similar packages and therefore originated in the same repo.
+- The two projects are placed in the two branches: "kkl-room-configurator" and "shimano-explosive-view".
+- The branches "main" and "kkl-room-configurator" currently contain the same code and are identical.
+- The branch "shimano-explosive-view" is a simplification of the branch "main"/"kkl-room-configurator".
+However, the branch "shimano-explosive-view" shows some new features and adjustments, which are not in "main"/"kkl-room-configurator".
+Some of them are: explosive-view-animation, resizable-3d-model-window for mobile and tablet, more interaction possibilities, UI design adapted to Cando Image GmbH Branding

 # **Foreword**

 This repository shows a feasibility study of the use of 3D rendering on the web for the selection and configuration of event spaces using the example "KKL Luzern".
 For the realization of the interactive 3D model of the building and its configurable rooms mainly the packages React-Three-Fiber and React-Drei were used.